dauercd/odin-recipes/README.md

 # odin-recipes
 This project is my first solo project for the Odin Project Curriculum.
-I am using this oppurtunity to practice the skills necessary for website building.
+I am using this opportunity to practice the skills necessary for website building.

 I will be practicing different coding, image dropping, using the command